ebaauw/homebridge-rpi/README.md

   - Doorbells
   - Motion sensors (incl.
 Eve history);
   - Leak sensors;
-  - Smoke sensor.
+  - Smoke sensors.
 - Monitoring and controlling from HomeKit output devices connected to the Pi's GPIO pins, including:
   - Relays, LEDs, Fans, etc, exposed as _Switch_ (incl.
 Eve history);
   - PWM Dimmable LEDs, exposed as _Lightbulb_;
   - Servo motors, exposed as _Switch_, with _Current Tilt Angle_ and
 _Target Tilt Angle_;
-- Monitoring and controlling from HomeKit of multi-coloured LEDs of a Pimoroni [Blinkt!](https://shop.pimoroni.com/products/blinkt) or [Fan SHIM](https://shop.pimoroni.com/products/fan-shim), installed in the Pi.
+- Controlling from HomeKit of multi-coloured LEDs of a Pimoroni [Blinkt!](https://shop.pimoroni.com/products/blinkt) or [Fan SHIM](https://shop.pimoroni.com/products/fan-shim), installed in the Pi;

-See the [Wiki](https://github.com/ebaauw/homebridge-rpi/wiki/Supported-Devices) for an overview of supported devices.
+See the [Wiki](https://github.com/ebaauw/homebridge-rpi/wiki/Supported-Devices) for details.

 Unlike most other Raspberry Pi plugins, Homebridge RPi runs on any regular Homebridge setup, connecting to the Pi's `pigpiod` daemon over the network.